 NOTE C: Only mix up enough to be used within 48 hours.
-Also 5ml is equal to 1 teaspoon.
+Also, 5ml is equal to 1 teaspoon.

 NOTE D: All of the above products are of the highest quality and at the same concentration as manufactured.
 Altering the above recipe is at your own risk.
 Remember “more is not always better”.

 Plant Development is dependent on the specific spectrums of the light source and the usable light energy Only 37% of the energy in sunlight is within the wavelength (colors) useful for photosynthesis, while 62.4% is infrared (thermal energy) and the remaining 0.6% is ultraviolet.
-Photosynthesis in the plant leaf is powered by 1% of the sunlight that falls on the plant, 10% of the sunlight is
+Photosynthesis is the plant leaf is powered by 1% of the sunlight that falls on the plant, 10% of the sunlight is

 reflected and 10% passes through the leaf.
 The leaf will retain 80% which is used for transpiration.

-For indoor growing under artificial lighting a range of 395 to 500 micro-Einstein’s is considered by experts to be minimal for plant growth.
+For indoor growing, under artificial lighting, a range of 395 to 500 micro-Einstein’s is considered by experts to be minimal for plant growth.
 Note: The higher the bulb wattage the further away the plant must be from the light source to prevent the plant from transpiring too quickly.
 Thus, the further the plant is from the light source the less available useable energy is delivered to the plant.

-For optimum usable energy, select a bulb that has the lowest wattage with the highest usableenergy coefficient.
+For optimum usable energy, select a bulb that has the lowest wattage with the highest usable energy coefficient.

 Feminized Cannabis Seeds by Dutch Passion Seed Company, Amsterdam In November 1998 we introduced our Female Cannabis Seed.
-We did this after our own experiments showed that from female seed, we acquired all but 100% female off-spring.
-In the mean time we are six months further.
-We have received a lot of feed-back from our customers.
-The reactions are mostly positive, clients who have successfully produced almost 100% female off-spring.
-However there have been reactions from customers who found a few hermaphrodites or male plants.
+We did this after our own experiments showed that from female seed, we acquired all but 100% female offspring.
+In the meantime, we are six months further.
+We have received a lot of feedback from our customers.
+The reactions are mostly positive, clients who have successfully produced almost 100% female offspring.
+However, there have been reactions from customers who found a few hermaphrodites or male plants.

 Apparently environmental influences affect the sex of the female seeds as well.
 Because of the fact that Female seeds do not grow into female plants under all circumstances, we changed the name from Female Cannabis Seeds into Feminized Cannabis Seeds.
 From literature and from our own findings it appears that the growth of a male or a female plant from seed, except for the predisposition in the gender chromosomes, also depends on various environmental factors.
-Not only the origination of entirely male or female plants is partly affected by these environmental factors, the number of male and female flowers on a hermaphrodite plant is affected as well.
+Not only the origination of entirely male or female plants is partly affected by these environmental factors, but the number of male and female flowers on a hermaphrodite plant is also affected as well.

 The environmental factors that influence the sex of the plant (or the flower in the case of hermaphrodites), are among other things:

-1) the quantity of nitrogen and potassium of the seed bed,
+1) the quantity of nitrogen and potassium of the seedbed,

-2) humidity and moistness of the seed bed,
+2) humidity and moistness of the seedbed,

 3) level of temperatures,